centrifugal/documentation/deploy/certificates.md

 When configured correctly and your domain is valid (`localhost` will not work) - certificates will be retrieved on first request to Centrifugo.

+Also Let's Encrypt certificates will be automatically renewed.